bniladridas/mol-platform/README.md

 # mol-platform

-A containerized microservice for molecular analysis, simulation, and visualization.
-Developed with consideration for reproducibility, modularity, and scalability through Docker.
-Includes provisions for AI-powered molecular generation.
+A containerized microservice for molecular generation and analysis.
+Generates molecular variants through systematic mutations using RDKit.
+Features a REST API, web interface, and CLI tool with secure API key authentication.

 ---